reimagined/resolve/docs/advanced-techniques.md

 ## Encryption

-The reSolve framework provides a mechanism that allows you to use an arbitrary encryption algorithm to encrypt the stored events and Read Model state data.
+The reSolve framework includes a mechanism that allows you to use an arbitrary encryption algorithm to encrypt the stored events and Read Model state data.
 You can use this functionality to store user data in compliance with General Data Protection Regulation (GDPR).

 Encryption is defined in a file that exports a factory function of the following format: